-Incoming members should expect to serve the majority of hours in-person but because of the Covid-19 pandemic, our program adapted many service activities so they can be conducted in a virtual/remote format, Through this process we recognized the benefits of this added flexibility for our AmeriCorps members and program as a whole.
+This position requires regular and predictable attendance with the flexibility to work both in-office and remotely.
+Incoming members should expect to serve the majority of hours in-person, though there is flexibility for some service tasks to be completed virtually/remote.
+During the Covid-19 pandemic, our program adapted some service activities so they can be conducted in a virtual/remote format, and through this process we recognized the benefits of this added flexibility for our AmeriCorps members and program as a whole.
 In order to continue to offer this hybrid format, all ACT members and staff need to adhere to strict requirements from Wayne State University and AmeriCorps.
 Team members should be capable and comfortable serving together and completing tasks in a hybrid format (serving both in-person and remote).
 NOTE: If you know someone who served with us before January 2023, their service schedule requirements would have been very different from what you can expect serving with us in 2024.
-Please refer to About ACT"s Schedule or contact us if you have questions about this.
+Please refer to About ACT's Schedule or contact us if you have questions about this.